ziflex/gulp-tasks-monorepo/README.md

 Basic idea of the package is reusing gulp tasks for multiple projects that have similar build pipelines.
 Package iterates over a given folder with packages and run gulp tasks against each package.
 In its turn, each gulp task receives a current package metadata that contains some information about the package which can be extended via package initializers (they are covered below).
+*Note: all dependencies are bieng executed in sync mode by default.
+In order to run them asynchronously, array with dependencies must have ``async=true`` property*

 ## Usage
 ### Quick start